h2oai/h2o-3/h2o-docs/src/product/data-science/eif.rst

 Introduction
 ~~~~~~~~~~~~

-Extended Isolation Forest algorithm generalizes its predecessor algorithm,
-the `Isolation Forest <if.html>`__.
+The Extended Isolation Forest algorithm generalizes its predecessor algorithm, `Isolation Forest <if.html>`__.
 The original `Isolation Forest <if.html>`__ algorithm brings a
 brand new form of detection, although the algorithm suffers
-from bias coming from tree branching.
+from bias due to tree branching.
 Extension of the algorithm
 mitigates the bias by adjusting the branching,
 and the original algorithm becomes just a special case.